 Oaken Financial is an online bank in Canada offering a high-interest savings account and Guaranteed Investment Certificates (GICs).

-Online banks are flourishing in Canada because they offer a better savings rate than the big banks, and their chequing accounts (when applicable) do not have a monthly fee.
+Online banks flourish in Canada because they offer a better savings rate than the big banks, and their chequing accounts (when applicable) do not have a monthly fee.

 The higher interest savings rate and lower bank fees are possible because digital banks save on overhead costs that come with maintaining physical branches.